Bloor Street: History

-The idea of installing bicycle lanes on Bloor had been debated since at least the early 1970s.
-On 4 May 2016, city council voted 38-3 to implement physically separated bike lanes along a 2.6-km stretch of the street.
-Mayor John Tory stated, in support of the project, that if council sought to make Toronto a "21st century city", it must improve at providing "alternate ways to move people around the city."
-These lanes were made permanent in November 2017, following a years trial period.

 Route description

 Bloor street begins at the eastern edge of the Prince Edward Viaduct, which crosses the deep and wide valley of the Don River.
 The street continues through to the Rosedale Ravine, marking the southern border of the affluent community of Rosedale.
 West of Parliament Street, the street passes just to the north of the large St. James Town housing project, which stretches west to Sherbourne Street.
 On the northern side of this section of Bloor are the forested slopes of the Rosedale Ravine.
 Between Sherbourne and Church Streets the street is lined by large office towers, mostly home to insurance companies.
 This area has long been the centre of the insurance industry in Canada.

 West of Church the street becomes more commercial and is an important shopping district.
 In downtown, especially around the intersection with Bay Street, Bloor is one of the most exclusive stretches of real estate in Canada.
 Rents on the upscale Bloor Street have doubled in 4 years, ranking as the 22nd most expensive retail location in the world in 2006, up two spots from 2005.
 Nationally, Vancouver's upscale Robson Street tied with Bloor Street West as the most expensive street in Canada, with an annual average rental price of $208 per square foot.

 Under the intersection of Yonge and Bloor Streets is the Bloor–Yonge subway station, which is the busiest in the city, serving approximately 368,800 people a day.
 Above ground, the intersection encompasses commercial stores and condominiums.
+The stretch of Bloor between Yonge and Avenue Road, in Yorkville, is called Mink Mile, and it is the most prestigious shopping street in Toronto.